dungureanu-endava/pao/Practice/Lab 03.md

 ## Lab 3

-### Try to implement a small project that simulates a Mini Zoo where people go to play with different animals.
+### I. Implement a small project that simulates a Mini Zoo where people go to play with different animals.

 ### The Mini Zoo will have between 3 to 5 animals.